banner-hero

 Limited Accommodations and Food

 Accommodations are not a significant issue in lower regions like Phakding and Namche Bazaar.
 As you ascend from Dingboche to Lobuche and finally to Gorak Shep, the choices for accommodations become increasingly limited.
 The harsher weather conditions and snowfall in the higher regions make it harder for teahouses to operate.
 They must carry food and other essential items, such as toiletries and bedding, from Lukla on foot.
-It is also harder to do so in the winter season, mainly because the number of trekkers is very low.
+It is also harder to do so in winter, mainly because the number of trekkers is very low.

 High Risk of Altitude Sickness